delaford/game/README.md

 Now go inside `game`'s `package.json ` file and fill out the `SITE_URL` with the URL of the website you setup previously inside the `nodemonConfig` object near the bottom.

-You can now start the Node.js server simply by typing: `node server.js`.
+Now, you can start the Node.js server by typing `npm run ndb` and then starting the `dev_server` script on the left-hand side.

-> For debugging, you can do `npm run start_ndb` and then run the script 'server_dev' within that.
+> This will start the server within ndb and you will have an easy time debugging and seeing everything.

 Now you may visit `http://localhost:8080` to login to the game using your newly-created player.

 ## Contributing

 Please check out our [CONTRIBUTING.md](https://github.com/Navarra/game/blob/master/CONTRIBUTING.md) guide on how you can actively participate in the development of this medieval game.
-It's pretty easy!
+It's pretty easy and fun!

 ## Systems and Engines